Abandoned & Little-Known Airfields:

 with a single hangar on the southeast side, around which were parked a dozen light aircraft.

-The earliest aeronautical chart depiction of Morrisville Airport which has been located
+The earliest aeronautical chart depiction which has been located of Morrisville Airport

 According to Nathan Sturman, Hortman Aviation was operated at Morrisville by Captain Norm Hortman & his wife Yvette.